Search: I Can Fix Up My Home

 There are basically three places where you'll be mitering the baseboards.
 First,there's are the inside corners where two walls intersect; second, you have the outside corners where the wall changes direction or you have a case opening.

 Occasionally, due to the architecture of the home, you may have some oddly angled corners.
-This is where your newly acquired coping skill will pay off.
+This is where your newly-acquired coping skill will pay off.

-Cope the Miter Joint
+Cut the Miter Joint with a Coping Saw

 Begin with a forty-five degree angle.
 Test fit your cope on the adjacent trim.
 Sometimes your cope will be an exact fit right off the bat.
 But others will need a few minutes filing and sanding to achieve a snug fit.